Recover Files From a Formatted Hard Drive

 There are two common types of drives – HDDs and SSDs.
 This may seem like superfluous information, but there are key differences between these drives that make data recovery a bit more nuanced.

-- Hard Disk Drives (HDDs) store data physically (somewhat similar to gramophones, if you’re familiar with those… The analogy is a bit dated, but the core concept is the same).
+• Hard Disk Drives (HDDs) store data physically.
 When you write data onto them, they alter some parts of their surfaces magnetically.
-As a result, even if you format the data, it is still possible to recover it.👀
+As a result, even if you format the data, it is still possible to recover it.

-Having addressed the potential concerns, some positive news emerges.
-If you are utilizing an external SSD with a Windows operating system, there is a strong likelihood that the TRIM function was not operational.
-While we shall not delve into the technical details, this situation presents an opportunity for data recovery even after formatting the external SSD.
-For your reference, a helpful video exists that demonstrates how to verify if TRIM is enabled on your SSD.
+And now, some positive news.
+If you’re using an external SSD with Windows OS, there is a strong likelihood that the TRIM function was not operational.
+TRIM support over USB is rare—while some external SSDs do support it, they represent a very small percentage of devices.
+Additionally, if your drive is formatted in exFAT, TRIM will not activate automatically.
+While we won’t go further into the technical details, this means that data recovery from a formatted external SSD is still possible.
+Here’s a helpful video that demonstrates how to verify if TRIM is enabled on your SSD.

 At first glance, this might seem like a trivial question – does it even matter?
 Well, it actually matters quite a bit.
 There are two types of formatting methods you could have used, but only one can be easily recovered from.

-- Full format goes one step further than the previous method.
+• Full format (the one performed when you uncheck the Quick Format option) goes one step further than the previous method.
 In older operating systems, this process simply checked for bad sectors and fixed them.
 However, nearly all newer OS updates not only delete data but also overwrite it with zeroes.
 This action permanently removes all stored files.
 Data from fully formatted drives cannot be recovered using recovery software.

 Perhaps the most critical aspect to understand regarding file systems and data recovery is that formatting to the same file system can potentially corrupt data records more severely than formatting from one file system (e.g., format A) to another (e.g., format B).
 However, many data recovery software solutions are capable of recovering data not only by relying on file system records, but also by identifying unique file signatures left on the device.
 But enough theory, let’s move on to practical data recovery methods.